 (8) ERCOT shall maintain a referral list of qualified QSEs on the MIS Public Area who request to be listed as providing QSE services on short notice.
 The list shall include the QSE’s name, contact information and whether they are qualified to represent Load and/or Resources and/or provide Ancillary Services.
 ERCOT shall not be obligated to verify the abilities of any QSE so listed.
 ERCOT shall require all QSEs listed to confirm their inclusion on the referral list no later than the start of each calendar year.

 16.2.6.2 Market Participation by an Emergency Qualified Scheduling Entity or a Virtual Qualified Scheduling Entity

-(1) An Emergency QSE or a Virtual QSE may only represent itselfand may only submit:
+(1) An Emergency QSE or a Virtual QSE may only represent itself; it may not represent another legal entity.

-(a) Energy Trades in which the Emergency QSE or the Virtual QSE is the buyer;

-(b) Capacity Trades in which the Emergency QSE or the Virtual QSE is the buyer;
+(2) To the extent a transaction described below is intended to serve the Load of the Customers of an LSE that is also an Emergency QSE or Virtual QSE, such Emergency QSE or Virtual QSE may submit:

-(c) Ancillary Service Trades in which the Emergency QSE or the Virtual QSE is the buyer; and
+(a) Energy Trades, Capacity Trades, and Ancillary Service Trades if the Emergency QSE or Virtual QSE is also the buyer of such trades; and

-(2) An Emergency or Virtual QSE may submit DAM Energy Bids.
+(b) DAM Energy Bids.

-(3) An Emergency QSE or a Virtual QSE may submit those transactions described in paragraph (1) or (2) above, only to the extent that they are intended to serve the Load of the Emergency QSE’s or Virtual QSE’s Customers.
-If a Resource Entity, may submit transactions described in item (1) or (2) above only to the extent that those transactions are wholly provided by the Resource Entity’s Resource(s).